Amber-Robeck/matchOmatic/README.md

  ## Description

 _Welcome to MatchOMatic, a friendly matching game where a user can pick what types of pictures they would like to match from multiple different api's/datasets.
-Currently this application is only set up to retrieve data from the DOG API._
+Currently this application is set up to retrieve data from the [DOG API](https://dog.ceo/dog-api/ "DOG link") as well as the [CATS AS A SERVICE (CATAAS) API](https://cataas.com/#/ "CATAAS link")._

 This application: